NewbieCoder10/fantasy-football-stats/docs/user-stories.md

 searching for a player they want to know about.

 ### General User
 Could be used for general knowledge, or personal interest.
+Someone that is interested with information regarding their favorite player.